-From Michaelmas 2019 onwards, students are required to submit the official copy of their thesis for examination digitally via RTDS.
+Students are required to submit the official copy of their thesis for examination digitally via RTDS.

-Examiners may still request a hard copy of the thesis from the Examination Schools and this will be arranged and paid for centrally by the Submissions and Research Degrees Team.
+Examiners may request a hard copy of the thesis from the Examination Schools and this will be arranged and paid for centrally by the Submissions and Research Degrees Team.
 The minimum time between both examiners receiving the official copy of the thesis via RTDS and a viva date remains at 4 weeks.